scalabridge/curriculum/introduction/whyscala.md

 - ScalaBridge is:
   - safe space to learn

-  Trying to get into the workd of tech can be intimidating.
+  Trying to get into the world of tech can be intimidating.
 We want ScalaBridge to be a safe space in which newcomers can explore and learn.